wp-plugins/wp-fansubpagemanager/readme.txt

 the /assets directory or the directory that contains the stable readme.txt (tags or trunk).
 Screenshots in the /assets directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
-2. This is the second screen shot
+2. This is the second screen shot.

 == Changelog ==